homes32/pebakery-docs/Commands/System/RefreshInterface.md

 # System,RefreshInterface

-Refreshes the Graphical Interface of the current plugin.
+Refreshes the Graphical Interface of the current script.

 ## Syntax